Hadi-Khatib/digital-content-verification/Guide.md

 photo

 As you can see from the above examples, technology has changed how we find and deal with sources and information.
-As witnesses, and activists share events in words, photos and videos on social media and blogs in real time.
-This can help human rights investogators verify events that are happening through visual evidence they collect, and by using the strategies, and tools mentioned earlier.
+As witnesses, and activists share events in text, photos and videos on social media and blogs in real time.
+This can help human rights investogators verify events that are happening through visual evidence by using different technieques, and tools.